UAV-Research-Centre-UGent/academic-kickstart/content/authors/jingjing-wang/_index.md

 ---
 # Display name
-title: "Laurens Diels"
+title: "Jingjing Wang"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "laurens-diels"
+- "jingjing-wang"

 # Is this the primary user of the site?
 superuser: false